 The Chapman family have continued to successfully farm Moregrove for the last hundred years but mostly lived at nearby Clarkes Farm in Staithe Road.
 Moregrove Farmhouse did not last quite so long; it was occupied by a succession of tenants for a long time, three of which were John & Madeline Burlingham in 1939, Edward & Grace Wingfield in 1948 and Ted & Beryl Barker in the 1950’s but was eventually demolished in the 1970’s(5) and has not been replaced.

-A pair of barns on the north side of the site faired a little better and were given Grade II Listed status in 1987 being described as circa 18th centurybarns of brick and thatch.
+The old house may have been demolished but a pair of barns on the north side of the site faired a little better and were given Grade II Listed status in 1987 being described as circa 18th centurybarns of brick and thatch.
 The western barn has central double full height timber doors on the north side.
 One slit ventilation light either side.
 Gabled roof.
 Tumbling in west gable head.
 Stabling built to the south.
 There are roof tie beams on knuckle braces, two tiers of butt purlins and collars.
 Both barns share a common gable.
 The eastern barn is entered from the north side through full height double timber doors set to the right of centre with two stepped buttresses to the left.
 Between the buttresses is a rectangular honeycomb ventilation panel.
 The south side has an opposing gabled transept entrance with double timber doors and a tumbling in gable head(14).
 High up inside the west gable end the name Benjamin Rising (1775-1835) is inscribed but it is soot covered indicating perhaps that the barn once suffered a serious fire in the thatch.